Syntax-Queen/ADC-Backend/README.md

-# ADC — AI Dream Chat
+# ADC - Ai Dream Chat

-**ADC (AI Dream Chat)** is an intelligent assistant that interprets dreams using AI, transforming your subconscious thoughts into meaningful insights.
-Built with Flask and a modular backend, ADC features a fully documented API and a structured database design, making it easy to explore, extend, and integrate.

-Ask about your dreams, get real-time AI-powered interpretations, and see how each endpoint connects to the system  all while reviewing a clean, professional backend showcase.
+A unique real-time platform where users can post about their dreams, share interpretations, and connect through comments  all while staying anonymous.
+No profile pictures, no flashy bios just raw conversations.
+Users can also choose to repost the AI’s deep cultural analysis of their dream so others can learn what it means in different traditions and societies.

+Built from scratch with a Python backend and modern frontend tools.

 ## 🌍 Live Demo